gr0uch/simulacra/README.md

 By default, the value will be assigned to the element's `textContent` property (or `value` or `checked` for inputs), a user-defined mutator function may be used for arbitrary element manipulation.
 If a mutator function for an input is not specified, it automatically receives an event listener which will update its own data on change.

-The mutator function may be passed as the second argument to Simulacra.js, it accepts one argument, the context object, which may contain the keys `object`, `key`, `node`, `value`, `previousValue`, & `index`.
+The mutator function may be passed as the second argument to Simulacra.js, it accepts one argument, the context object, which may contain the following keys:

+- `object`: the local bound object for the mutator function.
+- `key`: the key of the bound object.
+- `node`: the current DOM node.
+- `value`: the value assigned to the key of the bound object.
+- `previousValue`: the previous value assigned to the key of the bound object.
+- `index`: the internal array index of the value, may be omitted if the bound node is equal to its parent.

 For example, to manipulate a node in a custom way, one may do this:

 ```js
 bind($('.name'), function (context) {